-The Communication Disorders program offers a graduate program in communication disorders.
-The Master of Arts in Education Program in Communication Disorders is a two-year, full-time program leading to eligibility for certification/licensure in Speech-Language Pathology by the American Speech-Language-Hearing Association, Kentucky Board of Speech-Language Pathology, and Kentucky Teacher Certification in Communication Disorders.
-More complete information concerning the graduate program can be reviewed by accessing the Program website at www.cd.eku.edu.
+The Department of Communication Sciences and Disorders offers a graduate program in communication disorders.
+The Master of Arts in Education Program in Communication Disorders is a two-year, full-time program leading to eligibility for certification/ licensure in Speech-Language Pathology by the American Speech-Language- Hearing Association, and Kentucky Board of Speech-Language Pathology.
+More complete information concerning the graduate program can be reviewed by accessing the Program website at https://cd.eku.edu.